How to Make a Bar Graph in Excel

-If you are not fully satisfied with the default layout or style of the bar graph, you can use Excel’s preset layouts and styles to further improve your chart.
+If you are not happy with the default layout or style of the bar chart, you can use Excel’s preset layouts and styles to further improve your chart.

 Changing Chart Colors

 To change the default color of chart bars, click the ‘Change Colors’ icon in the Chart Styles group under the ‘Design’ tab and choose one of the available color combinations.
-And your selection will be immediately reflected in the chart.
+And whatever you choose will be immediately reflected on your chart.

 Alternatively, you can also click on the brush floating button on the right of the graph to choose color and style for your graph.

-To change the color for each data series (bars) individually, select the data series on the chart, right-click and select the ‘Format Data Series’ option from the context menu.
+To change the color for each data series (bars) individually, select the data series that you want to change color, right-click and select the ‘Format Data Series’ option from the context menu.